OrchardCMS/OrchardCore/src/docs/reference/modules/Recipes/README.md

       "name": "recipes",
       "Values": [
         {
-          "executionid": "MyApp",
           "name": "MyApp.Pages"
         },
         {
-          "executionid": "MyApp",
           "name": "MyApp.Blog"
         }
       ]
     }
 ```

-As `executionid` use a custom identifier to distinguish these recipe executions from others.
 As `name` use the `name` field from the given recipe's head (this is left blank when you export to recipes).

 ### Other settings Step